jhpyle/docassemble/_docs/installation.md

 {% endhighlight %}

-The `postgres`, `rabbitmq`, and `redis` services are not being controlled by [supervisor] here, but they should be running.
+The `postgres`, `rabbitmq`, and `redis` services are not being controlled by [supervisor] in this example, but they should be running.

 * If [PostgreSQL] is running, `pg_isready` should return "accepting connections."